Malegaon blast accused Sameer Kulkarni gets police security

 "I did seek protection then (in May)...the security might have provided now in the wake of Tiwari's killing," he said.
 Tiwari, who was earlier associated with a faction of the Hindu Mahasabha, was killed at his home in Naka Hindola area of Lucknow in Uttar Pradesh on October 18.

-Kulkrani, who was released on bail in 2017, also said that he might have been given protection since he is one of the accused in the Malegaon blast, which is a sensitive case.
+Kulkrani, who was released on bail in 2017, said he might have been given protection since he is an accused in a sensitive case.
 He said while seeking security, he had categorically told the government he would not be able to bear the police protection expenses, and that the government will have to bear the cost.

+However, later in the evening, Kulkrani said he was told he will have to pay for the security from his own pocket.
+"Today evening when I went to the Special Branch, I was handed a letter informing the security is for one month and it was paid and officials concerned were instructed to recover the amount," he said.

+Kulkarni said when he was told about security being provided to him on Tuesday, there was no mention that it was going to be a paid one.
+"Upon receiving the letter, I gave an application to the police requesting them to provide security without any charges as I am not in a position to bear the expenses," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)